-Maryjane McKibbin-Schwenke, in the role of Princess (the gorgeous cousin from Samoa whose presence drives the four bros to distraction), is a former Miss Samoa.
+Maryjane Mckibbin-Schwenke, who plays Princess (the gorgeous cousin from Samoa whose presence drives the four bros to distraction), is a former Miss Samoa.
 Samoans love beauty queens but they're also devout churchgoers.
-Princess's "nude" scene with Michael caused a bit of a shock for some of the locals and many confronted McKibbin-Schwenke afterwards, asking how she could show her naked body for everyone around the world to see!
-McKibbin-Scwenke had to explain that a body double was used and that she was only "acting".
+Princess's "nude" scene with Michael caused a bit of a shock for some of the locals and many confronted Mckibbin-Schwenke afterwards, asking how she could show her naked body for everyone around the world to see!
+Mckibbin-Scwenke had to explain that a body double was used, and that she was only "acting".

-The script — James Griffin teamed up with Naked Samoan scribe Oscar Kightley — spins a South Pacific twist on a tried and true Hollywood formula, and the film duck rocks along in the assured hands of director Chris Graham, (his first feature, after making his mark directing music videos for local hip hop artists).
+The script — James Griffin teamed up with Naked Samoan scribe Oscar Kightley — spins a South Pacific twist on a tried and true Hollywood formula, and the film duck rocks along in the assured hands of director Chris Graham (in his first feature, after making his mark directing music videos for local hip hop artists).

-Despite the big ups the film didn't achieve box office purchase in the US.
-But it found an east coast Australian audience and broke attendance records when it opened in cinemas throughout New Zealand in March 2006.
-It was New Zealand's top-selling DVD on release that year and comfortably sits in in the top 10 NZ films for local box office.
+Despite the big ups, the film didn't achieve box office purchase in the United States.
+But it found an east coast Australian audience and broke some attendance records when it opened in cinemas throughout New Zealand in March 2006.
+It was New Zealand's top-selling DVD on release that year and still [as of 2021] sits in the top 10 NZ films for local box office.

-The NZ Herald gave the film five stars, while Metro extolled, "[b]reak out the champagne!
-The NZ film industry has finally succeeded in producing a successful romantic comedy."
+The NZ Herald gave the film five stars, while Metro said "break out the champagne!
+The NZ film industry has finally succeeded in producing a successful romantic comedy".

 A sequel emerged in early 2012.